-The Non-life market consists of many insurers with similar products, especially in the private Non-life insurance market.
-This has led to fierce price competition.
-The Non-life market in general has been loss-making in recent years.
+The non-life market consists of many insurers with similar products, especially in the retail non-life insurance market.
+The non-life market in general has been loss-making in recent years.
 The losses in the market resulted in premium increases.

-Consolidation of other insurers have also affected a.s.r.'s position in the Dutch market.
-Insurers distribute their insurance policies through intermediaries (80% of the market volume) and directly (20% of the market volume).
-In the private market, online distribution has become more important.
-This mainly involves simple products such as car insurance.
+Consolidation by other insurers have also affected a.s.r. schade's position in the Dutch market.
+Insurers distribute their insurance policies through intermediaries (approximately 80% of the market volume) and directly (approximately 20% of the market volume).
+In the retail market, online distribution has become more important.
+This mainly involves simple products, such as car insurance.
 Consumers increasingly use the internet to orientate themselves, compare and purchase products.
 Customers who opt for online buying of insurance are usually customers for a shorter period of time and more frequently switch to another insurer.
 With the introduction of social media and WhatsApp, customers' service needs are changing.
 In the SME market, advisors continue to maintain their dominant position, in particular due to the more complex products involved.
-For simple, comparable products, consumers are increasingly using the internet to gather information, orientate themselves and take out an insurance.